Hebrews 11, 39 - 12, 2

 Chapter divisions are not always a blessing!
 The first two verses of Chapter 12 are quite clearly the punchline to chapter 11.
-That is to say, in the light of the great cloud of witnesses which we meet in the Old Testament we need to focus all our attention and effort on living for Jesus.
+That is to say, in the light of the great cloud of witnesses that we meet in the Old Testament we need to focus all our attention and effort on living for Jesus.

 The image of an athlete straining every sinew to win a race is one that is often used in the New Testament.
 The athlete has a clear purpose and sense of direction and needs to ensure that nothing distracts them from the race.
 But the writer clearly doesn’t have the 100 metres race in his mind.

-And as we commit ourselves to the life of faith we can be sure that the Old Testament heroes of the faith will be cheering us on from the grandstand.
+And as we commit ourselves to the life of faith, we can be sure that the Old Testament heroes of the faith will be cheering us on from the grandstand.

 Something to do

-If you don’t normally read the sports pages of your favourite newspaper then do so today and reflect on the way in which the life of a sportsman helps you to understand your life as a Christian.
+If you don’t normally read the sports pages of your favourite newspaper, then do so today and reflect on the way in which the life of a sportsman helps you to understand your life as a Christian.